 Repossessed caravans in South Africa, if you are researching where to buy a caravan repossession, you should look no further.
 Bank repo caravans can be found on auction by many of the same large auctioneering companies that sell repossessed cars, motorcycles, SUVs and other vehicles.

 Why buy Repossessed Caravans?

-Financial service providers in South Africa will often repossess items from clients if they could not or would not make their monthly loan repayments.
+Financial service providers in South Africa will often repossess goods from clients if they cannot or will not make their monthly loan repayments.